QuickBooks Payroll Calculator: Calculate Employee Paychecks, Payroll Taxes

 Post-Tax Deductions

-These deductions occur after taxes are calculated.
+Post-tax deductions occur after taxes are calculated.

 Examples include: